 2006 A global perspective on positioning European railways.
 FAV Newsletter [Forschungs- und Anwendungsverbund Verkehrssystemtechnik, Berlin] No. 10, p.
 2.

 2006 Complementarity between rail and road in promoting African development.
-Proceedings of the Third International Road Federation / South African Road Federation Regional Conference for Africa [CD-ROM].
+Proceedings of the 3rd International Road Federation / South African Road Federation Regional Conference for Africa [CD-ROM].
 Durban, South Africa.

 2006 Ten questions for South African railway stakeholders.
-Proceedings of the Twenty-fifth Annual Southern African Transport Conference [CD-ROM].
+Proceedings of the 25th Annual Southern African Transport Conference [CD-ROM].
 Pretoria, South Africa.

-2006 Railway globalization: Leveraging insight from developed- into developing regions.
-With L.C.
-(Fienie) Möller.
-Proceedings of the Seventh World Congress on Railway Research [CD-ROM].
-Montréal, Canada.
+Railway globalization: Leveraging insight from developed- into developing regions.
+Co-author L.C.
+Möller.
+Proceedings of the 7th World Congress on Railway Research [CD-ROM].
+Montréal, QC, Canada.

 2004 A systemic approach to modulating train braking and -traction.
-Proceedings of the Ninety-sixth Annual Convention, pp. 146-154.
-Chicago, IL: Air Brake Association.
+Proceedings of the 96th Annual Convention, pp. 146-154.
+Chicago, United States of America: Air Brake Association.

 2003 Globalization and open architecture for railways: The role of integrated ECP braking and distributed power.
-Proceedings of the Sixth World Congress on Railway Research [CD-ROM].
+Proceedings of the 6th World Congress on Railway Research [CD-ROM].
 Edinburgh, Scotland.

 2002 Integrated ECP braking plus distributed power: From business case to strategic context.
 Meeting of the South African Society for Railway Engineering.
 Esselen Park, Gauteng, South Africa.

 2002 Developing business cases for integrated ECP braking plus distributed power.
-Proceedings of the Ninety-fourth Annual Convention, pp. 117-131.
-Chicago, IL: Air Brake Association.
+Proceedings of the 94th Annual Convention, pp. 117-131.
+Chicago, United States of America: Air Brake Association.

 2001 Progress with evaluation of cable-based ECP braking and distributed power.
-Proceedings of the Seventh International Heavy Haul Conference, pp. 517-524.
-Brisbane, Queensland: International Heavy Haul Association & Railway Technical Society of Australasia.
+Proceedings of the 7th International Heavy Haul Conference, pp. 517-524.
+Brisbane, Australia: International Heavy Haul Association and Railway Technical Society of Australasia.

 2001 Soft science and heavy haul: Multivariate statistics and systemic drivers.
-Proceedings of the Seventh International Heavy Haul Conference, pp. 255-263.
-Brisbane, Queensland: International Heavy Haul Association & Railway Technical Society of Australasia.
+Proceedings of the 7th International Heavy Haul Conference, pp. 255-263.
+Brisbane, Austrailia: International Heavy Haul Association and Railway Technical Society of Australasia.

 2000 Evaluation of wireline ECP braking and DP on the Ermelo-Richards Bay coal export line.
-With Alan L. Cortie.
-Proceedings of the Ninety-second Annual Convention, pp. 156-174.
-Chicago, IL: Air Brake Association.
+Co-author Alan L. Cortie.
+Proceedings of the 92nd Annual Convention, pp. 156-174.
+Chicago, United States of America: Air Brake Association.

 2000 A challenge to traditional perspectives on freight railway energy provisioning.
-Proceedings of the Interaction Programme "Alternate Traction Technologies".
-Johannesburg, South Africa: International Union of Railways & Spoornet.
+Proceedings of the Interaction Programme “Alternate Traction Technologies.”
+Johannesburg, South Africa: International Union of Railways and Spoornet.
 It attracted editorial endorsement in International Railway Journal, Vol. 40(2), p.
 1.

 1999 Some insights from long, heavy, freight trains.
 Proceedings of the Interactive Seminar [CD-ROM].
-Pretoria, South Africa: European Rail Research Institute & Spoornet.
+Pretoria, South Africa: European Rail Research Institute and Spoornet.

 1999 Freight railways for the new millennium: Africa as global player?
-With George J.C.
+Co-author George J.C.
 Parker.
 Proceedings of the South African Transport Conference, Session 2C, pp. 1-13.
 Pretoria, South Africa.

 1999 Early 2000s railway technology for Africa.
 In AfricaRail '99.
 Johannesburg, South Africa: AIC Conferences.

 1998 Towards the next level of train handling technology.
-With Alan L. Cortie.
-Proceedings of the Ninetieth Annual Convention, pp. 159-172.
-Chicago, IL: Air Brake Association.
+Co-author Alan L. Cortie.
+Proceedings of the 90th Annual Convention, pp. 159-172.
+Chicago, United States of America: Air Brake Association.

 1997 Some practical alignment issues in transformation of a large, multicultural organization.
-Proceedings of the Fourth Annual International Conference on Advances in Management, p.
-24. Rexdale, Ontario, Canada: Center for Advanced Studies in Management.
+Proceedings of the 4th Annual International Conference on Advances in Management, p.
+24. Rexdale, ON, Canada: Center for Advanced Studies in Management.

 1994 Towards generic corporate strategic management functions.
-With Prof. Leon M. Brümmer.
-Proceedings of the Second Biennial International Conference on Advances in Management, Vol. 2, p.
-30. Calgary, Alberta, Canada: Center for Advanced Studies in Management.
+Co-author Prof. Leon M. Brümmer.
+Proceedings of the 2nd Biennial International Conference on Advances in Management, Vol. 2, p.
+30. Calgary, AB, Canada: Center for Advanced Studies in Management.

 1994 Perspectives on the railway industry in the years ahead.
 Paper presented at the meeting of the South African Society for Railway Engineering.
 Johannesburg, South Africa.
-It merited the Transnet award for best paper of the year.
-An abridged version appeared in Railways Africa, October/November, pp. 8-9, 13.
+It merited the Transnet award for best paper of the year, and was abridged in Railways Africa, October/November, pp. 8-9, 13.

 1994 Some relations of corporate strategy content to organizational environment by comparing a capital-intensive service industry across selected societies.
 Doctoral dissertation, University of Pretoria.
 Dissertation Abstracts International, Vol. 55(5), p.
 1336-A.

 1993 Safer, faster, heavier trains by optimising sensory feedback to drivers.
-Proceedings of the Fifth International Heavy Haul Railway Conference, pp. 25-30.
-Beijing, China: China Railway Society, China Academy of Railway Sciences, Beijing Railway Administration & International Heavy Haul Association.
+Proceedings of the 5th International Heavy Haul Railway Conference, pp. 25-30.
+Beijing, China: China Railway Society, China Academy of Railway Sciences, Beijing Railway Administration, and International Heavy Haul Association.

 1993 Ermelo-Richards Bay in retrospect.
 In G.F.
 Allen (Ed.), Railway Technology International 1993, pp. 225, 227-228.
 London: Sterling.

 1992 Technology governance in railway enterprise.
 In Future Technology: Application in Railways and Transportation.
-Symposium conducted by The South African Institution of Civil Engineers, Division of Railway and Harbour Engineering.
+South African Institution of Civil Engineers Division of Railway and Harbour Engineering Symposium.
 Midrand, Gauteng, South Africa.

 1991 Spoornet gains valuable experience.
 International Railway Journal, Vol. 31(6), pp. 63-66.